 A study of an original musical topic, approved by the DMA Committee, culminating in the completion and defense of a scholarly work written under supervision of the student's academic advisor.
+Graded on a S/U basis.

 PY.610.792.
 Lecture-Recital Paper.
 2 Credits.